British Values Statement

 STATEMENT ON HOW SIR JOHN MOORE PRIMARY SCHOOL PROMOTES BRITISH VALUES.

-In considering our response we are using the following values;
+At Sir John Moore School we are using the following values;

 We aim that our children should be prepared for life wherever that may be, so we feel that as a result of engaging with these values not only prepares children to live harmoniously in Britain, but also as a good citizen of the World.